babel/babel-brunch/README.md

 Brunch plugin using [6to5](https://github.com/sebmck/6to5) to turn ES6 code into vanilla ES5 with no runtime required.

-All the `.js` files in your project will be run through the 6to5 compiler.
+All the `.js` files in your project will be run through the 6to5 compiler, except those it is configured to ignore.

 Installation
 ------------